Abu Dhabi Extradition lawyers in UAE explain the UAE law on extradition;

 3 – An official copy of the investigation minutes and the arrest warrant issued by the competent foreign judicial authority, indicating the type of crime, the acts attributed to the requested person, and the time and place of their commission if the request concerns a person under investigation.

-Ultimately, it’s up to the competent Court to decide whether to accept or deny the extradition request.
+Ultimately, it’s up to the competent Court to accept or deny the extradition request.

 For illustrations about extradition in UAE, please visit:-